Leronlimab: Development

 On December 15, 2020, CytoDyn reached full enrollment in its Phase 3 registrational trial for patients with severe-to-critical COVID-19.
 The results showed a reduction in the primary end point of mortality of 24 percent after 28 days compared to the current standard of care.
 While not statistically significant, it is widely believed that only allowing two doses on day zero and day seven rather than the four doses that the company requested prevented the trial from meeting its primary end point.
-The half life of leronlimab is about 10 days meaning that the effect of the drug would have been much less at day 28.
+The half life of leronlimab is about 10 days, meaning that the effect of the drug would have been much less at day 28.

-Statistical analysis of the critically ill population (hospitalized patients receiving invasive mechanical ventilation (IMV) or ECMO), revealed that when leronlimab was added to standard of care (“SoC”), leronlimab decreased mortality at 14 days by 82% (p=.0233, N=62).
+Statistical analysis of the critically ill population (hospitalized patients receiving invasive mechanical ventilation (IMV) or ECMO), revealed that when leronlimab was added to standard of care ("SoC"), leronlimab decreased mortality at 14 days by 82% (p=.0233, N=62).
 Patients who received leronlimab were over five times more likely to be alive at day 14 than those who received SoC only.
 Length in hospital stay also decreased by 5.5 days in the critically ill population (N=62, p=.005).
-It is clear from these results that leronlimab saves lives and saves money.

-Former President of the Philippines, Joseph Estrada, was administered leronlimab under Compassionate Special Permit (CSP), among other medication, as a therapeutic for COVID-19.
-Mr. Estrada has been released from the hospital following his bout with a bacterial lung infection.
-CytoDyn continues to ship vials of leronlimab to the Philippines, while its distribution partner, Chiral Pharma Corporation, works closely with the Philippine FDA to consider expanding the CSP.